Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 The Pimsleur program for language learning is an audio-based program accessible online.
 Users can access it via a website, an app, or other versions like a CD.

 Using this method, you can learn practically and not just memorize the language.
-As soon as you begin, you will begin speaking your target language.
+As soon as you begin, you will start speaking your target language.

 Audio is a substantial component of Pimsleur’s content.
 Each session also has short reading, games, speaking tasks, and flashcards to help you learn new words.